svedjebratt/model-validation/README.md

 ```

 The `setValid` method takes two arguments, the name of the validator and whether the field is valid or not.
 It can also take an optional third argument with
-a custom error message, retrievable as `$message`.
+a custom error message, retrievable from the object `$messages`.